amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 How many operations will the `findMax` function do?

 Well, it checks every element from `n`.
-If the current element is bigger than `max` it will do an assignment.
+If the current item is more significant than `max` it will do an assignment.

 Notice that we added a counter so it can help us count how many times the inner block is executed.

-If you get the time complexity it would be something like this:
+If you get the time complexity, it would be something like this:
 - Line 2-3: 2 operations
 - Line 4: a loop of size n
 - Line 6-8: 3 operations inside the for-loop.